Carbon-fiber reinforced polymer: Vacuum bagging

-For simple pieces of which relatively few copies are needed (1–2 per day), a vacuum bag can be used.
+For simple pieces of which relatively few copies are needed (one or two per day), a vacuum bag can be used.
 A fiberglass, carbon fiber, or aluminum mold is polished and waxed, and has a release agent applied before the fabric and resin are applied, and the vacuum is pulled and set aside to allow the piece to cure (harden).
 There are three ways to apply the resin to the fabric in a vacuum mold.

 The first method is manual and called a wet layup, where the two-part resin is mixed and applied before being laid in the mold and placed in the bag.
 The other one is done by infusion, where the dry fabric and mold are placed inside the bag while the vacuum pulls the resin through a small tube into the bag, then through a tube with holes or something similar to evenly spread the resin throughout the fabric.
 Wire loom works perfectly for a tube that requires holes inside the bag.
 Both of these methods of applying resin require hand work to spread the resin evenly for a glossy finish with very small pin-holes.

 A third method of constructing composite materials is known as a dry layup.
 Here, the carbon fiber material is already impregnated with resin (pre-preg) and is applied to the mold in a similar fashion to adhesive film.
 The assembly is then placed in a vacuum to cure.
 The dry layup method has the least amount of resin waste and can achieve lighter constructions than wet layup.
 Also, because larger amounts of resin are more difficult to bleed out with wet layup methods, pre-preg parts generally have fewer pinholes.
 Pinhole elimination with minimal resin amounts generally require the use of autoclave pressures to purge the residual gases out.

 Compression molding

 A quicker method uses a compression mold, also commonly known as carbon fiber forging.
-This is a two (male and female), or multi-piece mold, usually made out of aluminum or steel and more recently 3d printed plastic.
+This is a two (male and female), or multi-piece mold, usually made out of aluminum or steel and more recently 3D printed plastic.
 The mold components are pressed together with the fabric and resin loaded into the inner cavity that ultimately becomes the desired component.
 The benefit is the speed of the entire process.
 Some car manufacturers, such as BMW, claimed to be able to cycle a new part every 80 seconds.
 However, this technique has a very high initial cost since the molds require CNC machining of very high precision.